Technology doping: Recumbent bicycle

 Recumbent bicycles broke cycling world records in the early 1930s before they were banned by the Union Cycliste Internationale (UCI) in 1934.

 Standardized equipment

 Many sports set standards for equipment, to prevent unfair advantages between competitors.
 This often involves the types of materials the equipment is made from or dimensions/sizes.
 For example, tennis racquets must not exceed the maximum length and width limits.
 Association football balls must not exceed weight limits.
 Golf clubs must fit shape regulations.

+One-design racing is a type of vehicle racing in which all competitors pilot identical vehicles.
+In theory the race depends only on the difference in the skill of the crew rather than the quality of the vehicle.